Ariane 5 Evolution

 Apart from the initial qualification flight which ended in failure 39 s after liftoff, and the 10th flight where a problem with the storable propellant stage (EPS) placed one satellite in an unrecoverable orbit, the Ariane 5 Generic launcher has demonstrated its robustness and reliability.

 Ariane 5 Generic Plus (A5G+)

-To improve the performance of the initial Ariane 5 version and to respond to evolution in market demand, a set of small but important changes have been introduced on a limited number of launchers.
-Launchers with these modifications are referred to as the Ariane 5 Generic Plus.
+To improve the performance of the initial Ariane 5 version and to respond to evolution in market demand, a set of small but important changes were introduced on a limited number of launchers.
+Launchers with these modifications were referred to as the Ariane 5 Generic Plus.